Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Bruce Naegel about 3 years ago
+Bruce Naegel almost 4 years ago

 Thanks in advance for the opportunity to share with you why it is to Sacramento’s advantage to move to all-electric buildings as soon as possible.